BillHertzing/Bill.Hertzing.github.io/_drafts/how-i-setup-this-github-pages-blog-site-part-04.md

 > ***es6 support is experimental.***  If your site is using es6 scripts, see the [jekyll-minifier](https://github.com/digitalsparky/jekyll-minifier) documentation for possible issues.

 Run `bundle exec jekyll serve --drafts` and ensure the site looks like it should.
 The re-run the tests that measure the size of the data stream.

+*This is not working in the V0.03.000 Release.
+Error from uglifier: "...uglifier.rb:291:in `parse_result': Unexpected token: name ($style).
+To use ES6 syntax, harmony mode must be enabled with Uglifier.new(:harmony => true).
+(Uglifier::Error)"*

+Note that the Release process is flexible enough to allow a release to happen even if a known issue is present, if there is a workaround.

+Workaround: disable (put # in front of it) Minifier in `_config.yml` and in `Gemfile`.

+ToDo: Create issue after release, fix, remove workaround

 ## Add plugin jekyll-relative-links